aaxlee/C_HEADER_FILES/dynamic_array/README.txt

   size_t capacity;
 } Array_Datatype;

-2. Create the necessary functions to operate on the dynamic array using the macro like the following example:
+2. Create the necessary functions to operate on the dynamic array by using the macro like the following example:
 ARRAY_FUNCTIONS(Array_Datatype, datatype)

 3. You can now create a dynamic array that stores the desired data type: